The WordPress dashboard has been underutilized for years.

 OK, how much does this cost?

-- A single site for a year
+- A single site and purchase

 - Unlimited sites for a year